-Approximately 7 miles, the proposed I-26 Connector is an interstate freeway that would connect I-26 in southwest Asheville to U.S. 19/23/70 in northwest Asheville.
+Planning and development of the proposed I-26 Connector would be a median-divided freeway, accessible only by interchanges, that would connect I-26 in southwest Asheville to U.S. 19/23/70 in northwest Asheville.

-- Section A, which involves upgrading I-240 (as well as interchanges at Brevard, Amboy and Haywood roads) – from the I-26/I-240 interchange with I-40 to the I-240 interchange with Patton Avenue – west of the French Broad River
+- Upgrade I-240 (as well as interchanges at Brevard, Amboy roads) from the I-26/I-240 interchange with I-40 to Haywood Road (Section AA/AB).

-- Section C, which involves improvements to the I-40 interchanges with Smokey Park Highway, I-26/I-240 and Brevard Road
+- Improvements to the I-40 interchanges with Smokey Park Highway, I-26/I-240 and Brevard Road (Section C).

-N.C.
-Department of Transportation's State Transportation Improvement Program and is funded for $600 million to $800 million.
+This project is listed as Project I-2513 in the N.C.
+Department of Transportation's State Transportation Improvement Program and is funded for approximately $1.2 billion.